janekolszak/ifa/README.md

 ````bash
 pip install ifa
 ````
 Dependencies:
 * cython (only for the installation)
 * numpy

-... or if you want the developmen version:
+Or if you want the developmen version:
 ````bash
 git clone https://github.com/janekolszak/ifa.git;
 cd ifa;